Personal Branding: 7 steps to create yours + definition

 As much as messaging a famous recruiter, finding the right candidate is not easy.
 The competition is fierce, and every company is courting them to recruit.
 It’s a stressful and time-consuming process.

-But with a well thought-out personal branding, everything changes.
+But with a well-thought-out personal brand, everything changes.
 Instead of looking for candidates, they are looking for you.
 A simple post on LinkedIn and you receive dozens of resume submissions.

 This puts you in a position of strength compared to the candidate, who will be less inclined to negotiate the terms of his contract.
 Simply put, you have everything to gain. 😊